E17

 Steps:

-- Verify temperature: Use a thermometer to confirm actual freezer temperature.
+- Verify temperature: Use a thermometer to confirm the actual freezer temperature.
 If it is far below the setpoint, there is an overcooling issue.

-- Inspect sensor: Test the freezer NTC sensor resistance and compare to specifications.
+- Inspect sensor: Test the freezer NTC sensor resistance and compare it to specifications.
 Replace if readings are incorrect.

 - Control board inspection: If the sensor is correct, the compressor relay on the main board may be stuck closed.
 Inspect for welded relay contacts or burn marks.